 Are you planning to visit Victoria Falls?
-Here is out complete guide on what to see and do in Victoria Falls, Zimbabwe and Zambia side.
+Should you do visit from Zimbabwe or Zambia?
+Here is our complete guide on what to see and do in Victoria Falls, Zimbabwe and Zambia side.
 Including where to stay, practical visa info and money-saving tips!

 First things first – Victoria Falls is one of the most spellbinding sights we’ve ever seen.
 If you’re planning to visit Botswana, South Africa or Namibia, you simply MUST extend your trip for a few days and visit Victoria Falls – trust me, you won’t be disappointed.